02: Herisau to Wattwil

 The Via Jacobi doesn’t stretch as far as the village of Haschwendi.
 It merely brushes past the hamlet of Vollhofstatt, in close proximity, in a kind of fleeting ballet.

-The Via Jacobi gracefully slopes up towards the asphalt road winding up the hill.
-Over there, a shy sign indicates a path through the meadows.
-However, on this route, a custom prevails: opening and closing electric gates after passage.
-But here, no trace of this practice!
-Thus, you’ll need to play the tightrope walker under the wire, in case the cows are peacefully grazing.
-The laws of the countryside dictate their own tempo.
-Cows always take precedence!
+The Via Jacobi gracefully ascends the paved road winding up the hill.
+Over there, a timid sign indicates a path through the meadows.
+However, on this route, one custom prevails: open and close the electric gates after passing through.
+But here, no sign of this custom!
+So, you’ll have to play the tightrope walker under the wire, in case the cows are peacefully grazing.
+The laws of the countryside dictate their own rhythm.
+The cows always come first!
 For the fleeting passage of three lost pilgrims!

 In such a situation, you can also choose to climb to the farm following the road, then turn right towards the forest, where the trail follows the ridge.

-Shortly after, the path emerges again, offering clear horizons until reaching Säntisblick, at the crossroads.
+Shortly after, a wider path emerges again, offering open horizons until it reaches Säntisblick, at crossroads.

 This region takes its name from the breathtaking view of the Säntis range, which dominates the Appenzell Prealps to the south.
 The Säntis, proud sentinel of the cantons of Appenzell and St. Gallen, rises to 2,500 meters above sea level.